avodotso/avo_roadmap/GUIDE.md

 6. **Optional fields**: If you don't have a value, simply omit the property (don't use `null` or `undefined`)
 7. **Categories**: Must be exactly one of: `"Platform"`, `"Trading"`, `"Community"`, or `"Development"`
 8. **Sub-items**: Sub-items have the same structure but don't need a `category` field
+9. **Tentative deadlines**: Use `"tentative": true` for dates that may change due to dependencies.
+Always include a `"tentativeReason"` explaining why (e.g., pending approvals, dependent on other items, external factors)

 ---